-English Literature is a springboard to many later career options including journalism, law, writing, business administration, psychology, marketing, personnel, entertainment, editing, publishing and advertising.
+English Literature is a spring-board to many later career options including journalism, law, writing, business administration, psychology, marketing, personnel, entertainment, editing, publishing and advertising.
 However, many students who are intending to study science subjects will benefit from the skills and knowledge gained through a study of literature, both in showing a flexible and enquiring mind and in developing a concise and fluent writing style necessary for research and reports.

-PAPER CONTENT ASSESSMENT Aspects of Tragedy Three texts: Othello, Richard II, The Great Gatsby Three essays, 2hours 30 minutes (40%) Elements of Crime writing Three texts: Brighton Rock, When will there be Good News?, Poetry selection plus one unseen extract Three essays, 3 hours (40%) Coursework Two essays: one prose, one poetry selection using a critical approach - student choice of texts Two essays (20%)
+PAPER CONTENT ASSESSMENT Aspects of Tragedy Three texts: Othello, Richard II, The Great Gatsby Three essays, 2hours 30 minutes (40%) Elements of Crime writing Three texts: The Murder of Roger Ackroyd, When Will There Be Good News?, Poetry selection plus one un- seen extract Three essays, 3 hours (40%) Coursework Two essays: one prose, one poetry selection using a critical approach - student choice of texts Two essays (20%)